 This Pan Seared Filet Mignon is incredibly tender, juicy, and super tasty.
 Smothered in flavorful Blue Cheese Butter for a melt in your mouth easy and affordable restaurant quality meal at home.

+Compound butters are so easy to make and add such a nice touch to steaks and vegetables.
 The 3-ingredients Blue Cheese Butter comes together so easily and delivers a ton of flavor.
 No special equipment or gadgets needed.
-Just soften the butter and mix it with Salemville Blue Cheese Crumbles and chopped parsley.
+Just soften the butter (room temperature butter makes it easier!) and mix it with Blue Cheese Crumbles and chopped parsley.

 - Serve this delicious Pan Seared Filet Mignon with Parmesan Herb Easy Skillet Potatoes or simple sauteed vegetables like asparagus or green beans.